deepnetworkgmbh/joseki/TECH_DESIGN.md

 Logically, pipelines can be grouped into three categories:

 1. _Pull Request_.
 They validate that code is safe to be merged: compile; run tests/analyzers/linters.
-Each job, service, infrastructure templates might have separate pipeline.
+Each scanner, service, infrastructure templates might have separate pipeline.
 2. _Commit to `master`_.
 These pipelines main task is to publish ready-to-use docker images.
 Each job, service, infrastructure templates might have separate pipeline.
 3. _Release_ - ensures getting-started samples are in working state, and creates Github release with pinned services versions.